Learn how to seamlessly transfer C drive to new SSD in our detailed guide with easy steps, tools, visuals, and troubleshooting tips.

 Step 4.
 Click "Proceed" to officially execute the task.

-Share this post on your social media to help more people.
+Share this post on your social media to help others clone C drive to new SSD drives!

 Can you transfer the C drive to a new SSD?
 Can I clone only the C drive to SSD?
 Definitely yes!
 However, make the following preparations first to help you copy your Windows installation to an SSD:

 That is all about how to transfer C drive to new SSD or how to migrate C drive to new drive.
-In short, you can use professional cloning software - EaseUS Disk Copy and Windows built-in tool to help you move C drive to new SSD.
+In short, you can use professional cloning software, such as EaseUS Disk Copy and Windows built-in tool, to help you move the C drive to a new SSD.

 You must install a fresh copy of Windows on your new SSD disk if you decide against cloning.
 This is because the remaining data on the old HDD can be copied and pasted onto the SSD, but your operating system cannot do so.
 Therefore, a new copy of the Windows installation is necessary.